designengineered/asteroids_py/README.md

 You may need to restart your terminal or command prompt for the changes to take effect.

+When you start the game, you'll be presented with a menu screen.
+Press Enter to start the game.
+If you lose, you'll see a game over screen, from which you can return to the menu.

 ## 🔄 Updating the Game

 To update the game to the latest version: